Involutions and higher order automorphisms of Higgs bundle moduli spaces: -Higgs bundles and automorphisms of

 \begin{remark} When $\alpha=0$ we will simply say stability to refer to $0$-stability and will drope the index $\alpha$ denoting the moduli space by $\cM(G^\theta,\pm)$. \end{remark}

-\begin{remark} As mentioned above, a $(G^\theta,+)$-Higgs bundle $(E,\varphi)$ is simply a $G^\theta$-Higgs bundle, and, as pointed out in Remark \ref{rm:(semi)stability of bundles}, the parameter $\alpha$ is determined by the topology of $E$.
-This is definitely not the case for $(G^\theta,-)$-Higgs bundles, where $\alpha$ can take different values.
-This happens precisely when the real form defined by $\sigma$ has a factor of Hermitian type.
-In fact the possible values of the parameter $\alpha$ are governed by a Milnor--Wood type inequality (see \cite{biquard-garcia-prada-rubio}). \end{remark}
+\begin{remark} As mentioned above, a $(G^\theta,\zeta_0)$-Higgs bundle $(E,\varphi)$ is simply a $G^\theta$-Higgs bundle, and, as pointed out in Remark \ref{rm:(semi)stability of bundles}, the parameter $\alpha$ is determined by the topology of $E$.
+This is definitely not the case for $(G^\theta,\zeta_k)$-Higgs bundles for $k>0$, where $\alpha$ can take different values.
+When $\theta$ is of order $2$, this happens precisely when the real form defined by $\sigma:=\theta\tau$ has a factor of Hermitian type.
+In this case, the possible values of the parameter $\alpha$ are governed by a Milnor--Wood type inequality (see \cite{biquard-garcia-prada-rubio}). \end{remark}

-As for $G$-Higgs bundles, there are relevant Hitchin equations linked to a $(G^\theta,\pm)$-Higgs bundle.
+As for $G$-Higgs bundles, there are relevant Hitchin equations linked to a $(G^\theta,\zeta_k)$-Higgs bundle.
 With the same notation as in Theorem \ref{higgs-hk}, One has the following.

-\begin{theorem} Let $(E,\varphi)$ be a $(G^\theta,\pm)$-Higgs bundle.
-There is a reduction $h$ of structure group of $E$ from $G^\theta$ to $U^\sigma$ that satisfies the Hitchin equation
+\begin{theorem} Let $(E,\varphi)$ be a $(G^\theta,\zeta_k)$-Higgs bundle.
+There is a reduction $h$ of structure group of $E$ from $G^\theta$ to $U'$ that satisfies the Hitchin equation

 if and only if $(E,\varphi)$ is $\alpha$-polystable. \end{theorem}